Al-Qarah Mountain (Saudi Arabia): Climate

-Some of the caves are characterized by moderate temperatures, which are relatively constant throughout the year, at 21–23 °C, compared to the temperature outside the cave or at its outer surface, which gives the feeling that inside the cave is warmer during the winter,even though it is the same temperature during the summer.
+Some of the caves are characterized by moderate temperatures, which are relatively constant throughout the year, at 21–23 °C, compared to the temperature outside the cave or at its outer surface, which gives the feeling that inside the cave is warmer during winter, even though it is the same temperature during summer.
 The reason for the regular temperature is the thermal insulation of the rocks and the caves are not exposed to direct sun.
-Also, from the cool airflow, the difference in temperature difference between inside the cave and outside ...
+Also, due to cool airflow, there is a difference in temperature between inside and outside of the cave.